Optical disc packaging: SteelBook

 SteelBook is a trademarked name for a disc case constructed from durable metal to create a tin box-style package similar in size and shape to the keep case.
-It is used in memorabilia sets such as Collector's Editions, and commonly printed with full-color artwork, varnished, and embossed to provide additional visual dimensionality.
+It is used in memorabilia sets such as collector's editions, and commonly printed with full-color artwork, varnished, and embossed to provide additional visual dimensionality.

 Eco pack

-In 2006, Universal Music introduced the first completely paper-recyclable CD case, called the "eco pack".
+In 2006, Universal Music Group introduced the first completely paper-recyclable CD case, called the "eco pack".
 The sleeve is printed on recycled card, and the tray is made from International Paper's PaperFoam.
 Universal used this packaging for issues in its 20th Century Masters - The Millennium Collection series after 2006.

 Lift-lock case

-Many gold CDs, including those from Mobile Fidelity, are packaged in lift-lock cases, a special type of case where the CD is lifted out of the case automatically and a latch unlocked when opened.
+Many gold CDs, including those from Mobile Fidelity Sound Lab, are packaged in lift-lock cases, a special type of case where the CD is lifted out of the case automatically and a latch unlocked when opened.
 The advantage of this design is that only the edges of the disc are handled when removing it from the case, and the disc is never subjected to any bending force while being removed.
 From the outside, they appear almost identical to a standard jewel case.
 They have the same dimensions as a standard jewel case, and use standard booklets and back cards.

 Spindles and other bulk packaging

 Blank CD and DVD media are often sold in bulk packages called spindles or, less formally, cake boxes.
 This type of packaging consists of a round, clear plastic cup that mates bayonet-style to a base with a central post that holds a stack of discs (both made from polypropylene); dummy discs made of clear polycarbonate with no recording surface are often packed on the ends of the stack to avoid scratches from contact with the hard plastic of the packages.
-Such packages have been designed to hold anywhere from ten up to 100 discs, and offer the user multiple options for packaging the finalized disc.
+Such packages have been designed to hold anywhere from ten up to 100 discs and offer the user multiple options for packaging the finalized disc.

 TDK and Memorex have begun selling some of their blank media in what they refer to as "Snap n' Save" cases, essentially polyethylene cases designed to hold up to ten discs in a package.

 Finally, some bulk packages of blank media forgo a permanent container completely, instead using a simple blister pack for small numbers of media, or bundling large numbers of discs in shrink wrap to reduce waste.

 Multi-disc albums

-Record stores and consumer electronics stores sell albums or books that contain numerous soft plastic sleeves, which can be used to store CDs, DVDs, Blu-ray discs, video game discs, and other discs.
+Record shops and consumer electronics stores sell albums or books that contain numerous soft plastic sleeves, which can be used to store CDs, DVDs, Blu-ray discs, video game discs, and other discs.
 Some of the small books or albums can hold 12 discs.
 Some of the large albums or books can hold over 90 discs.
 The owner can either keep the original packaging (cases, booklets, etc.) or discard them.